FLP Application Package

 - Priority is given to forest land that exhibits exceptional resource values, that has been shown to be threatened with conversion to non-forest use, and that is available at below fair market value.

 - The tracts remain "working forests" and are actively managed under the guidance of a forest management plan.
-The forest management plan is prepared by a forester, in consultation with the landowner, and are required to be updated every ten years to reflect changing conditions in the forest.
+The forest management plan is prepared by a forester, in consultation with the landowner, and is required to be updated every ten years to reflect changing conditions in the forest.

 If you are interested in more information about this program, please contact: